Stud-Io-Games/Godot-2D-Background-Animation/README.md

-# Godot 2D : Player Animation
+# Godot 2D : Background Parallax Animation

 ![dog](icon.png)

 ## Purpose

-Example of a Player scene animated.
+Example of a Parallax background.
 You can use this Github repository for your own games.

 ## This template includes